Media Access Project: Media ownership

 The issue revolves around the idea that those who control the media control what information people do and don't have access to.
-If you have an ownership group that is biased toward, or against a certain argument, or cause, then the media that they own will only give one side of the story.
-According to Free Press "But these massive conglomerates — like General Electric, Time Warner and News Corporation — only care about the bottom line, not serving the public interest.
+According to Free Press, "these massive conglomerates — like General Electric, Time Warner and News Corporation — only care about the bottom line, not serving the public interest.
 And allowing these few firms too much control over the flow of news and information is dangerous for our democracy".

 In 2003, the Media Access Project's lawyers filed a petition with the U.S. Court of Appeals, trying to nullify the FCC's media ownership rules that were going to take effect.
 The case was filed on behalf of Prometheus Radio Project of Philadelphia and the Media Access Project wanted to prevent the new media ownership rules until the judicial review was completed.
 The court ended up siding with the Media Access Project and struck down the FCC's new media ownership regulations.

 On March 23, 2010, the U.S. Court of Appeals lifted a ban that had prevented media companies from owning both a TV station and newspaper in the same region, or market.

 Part of the media ownership debate includes that of media concentration.
 Media concentration is when a large amount of media outlets are owned by a small number of companies.
-According to the MAP website, media concentration not only limits diversity, but also "threatens an outlet’s accountability to local communities, since big companies are often unfamiliar with a community’s specific needs."
-In the early 1980s, the Reagan administration started deregulating the broadcasting industries, which led to the trend of media consolidation.
-Media Access Project Director Andrew Scwartzman commented: "Deregulation has brought a new breed of broadcaster to whom public service matters less."
+According to the MAP website, media concentration not only limits diversity, but also "threatens an outlet's accountability to local communities, since big companies are often unfamiliar with a community's specific needs."
+In the early 1980s, the Reagan administration started deregulating the media and broadcasting industries, which led to increased consolidation.
+Media Access Project Director Andrew Schwartzman commented that "deregulation has brought a new breed of broadcaster to whom public service matters less."